Leandro Santoro: Political career

 Following Alfonsín's death in 2009, Santoro and other alfonsinists started getting closer to the Front for Victory, which then supported the government of Cristina Fernández de Kirchner.
 In 2014, upon Fernández de Kirchner's invitation, he formed part of the state delegation that visited Pope Francis in the Vatican.
 In 2015, he joined Leopoldo Moreau in breaking away from the UCR and founding the pro-Kirchner National Alfonsinist Movement.
 That year, he was Mariano Recalde's running mate for Chief of Government of Buenos Aires in the Front for Victory list: the ticket received 21.91% of the vote and landed third.

 In 2017, Santoro was elected to the Buenos Aires City Legislature as the fourth candidate in the Unidad Porteña list, which received 21.26% of the vote.
-Following the 2019 general election, he joined the Frente de Todos and sat in the unified FDT bloc in the Legislature.
+Following the 2019 general election, he joined the Frente de Todos and sat in the unified FdT bloc in the Legislature.

 In the 2021 legislative election, Santoro ran for a seat in the Chamber of Deputies as the first candidate in the Frente de Todos list in Buenos Aires.
 With 25.06% of the vote, the FDT was the second-most voted alliance in the city, enough for Santoro to make it past the D'Hondt cut and be elected, alongside Gisela Marziotta and Carlos Heller.
 He was sworn in on 4 December 2021, and began his mandate on 10 December 2021.

 Personal life

 Santoro was married to Cecilia Moreau, a fellow politician and daughter of the prominent political leader (and Santoro's former political mentor) Leopoldo Moreau.
-Santoro and Moreau have a daughter.
+Santoro and Moreau have a daughter together, Francisca.
 Since 2021, Santoro has sat in the Chamber of Deputies alongside both Moreaus.

+Santoro has since married a childhood friend, pharmacist Clara González Sorey with whom he has a daughter, Antonia.

-Sports-wise, he is a supporter of San Lorenzo de Almagro.
+Sports-wise, he is a supporter of the local Boedo-based San Lorenzo de Almagro.